THE CHANGE IS HAPPENING

 Lack of space

 Up to 12 birds can be crowded into a small cage.
-This usually means that each bird has less space than an A4-sized sheet of paper in which to spend their life.
+This usually means that each bird has less space than an A4-sized sheet of paper to spend their life.

 Frustration